-We have financed a portion of our investments with debt.
-We have used debt financing in various forms in an effort to increase the size of our portfolio and potential returns to our stockholders.
+We have financed and expect to continue to finance a portion of our investments with debt.
+We will use debt financing in various forms in an effort to increase the size of our portfolio and potential returns to our stockholders.
 Access to capital is crucial to our business, since we earn income based on the spread between the yield on our investments and the cost of our borrowings.